dtoczala/ibm-cloud-landing-page/README.md

 ## Architecting Cloud Applications

 In traditional Enterprise application development it is assumed that the underlying infrastructure has 99.999% availability and that applications can be scaled by adding more hardware.
 The ops focus is largely at the infrastructure level.
 Cloud applications are more typically based on [micro-service architectures](https://www.ibm.com/devops/method/content/architecture/microservices/), which put the ops and reliability focus on the application.
 This distinction is important and critical, and it represents a paradigm shift for most application architects and developers.

+When architecting cloud applications, you need to be aware of the fact that Cloud resources are just like your old on premise hardware resources - they fail from time to time.
+Using microservices and cloud you should be able to distribute "copies" of your microservices to different cloud locations, making them more resilient.
+Don't depend on "the Cloud" to do it for you.
+In this way you can more easily tune and scale your overall application (adding more microservice instances to address bottlenecks), as well as making it more resilient and flexible.

 ### References for Further Reading
 - [What are Microservices?](https://developer.ibm.com/cloud-microservices/) - a quick discussion of microservices and how they work with Agile development practices and Cloud infrastructures.
 Good overview.